 This site alternative is near the existing treated effluent outfall for the CCWWTP, which discharges treated effluent directly into the river upstream of the fish screen.
 There is a potential for CCWWTP to discharge treated effluent directly into the pump station forebay, provided recycled water quality requirements are met for irrigation water usage.
 In California, CCR, Title 22, § 60304 defines water quality regulations for use of recycled water for irrigation.
 Wastewater treatment plants can produce four different types of recycled water based on the treatment processes used to produce the recycled water.
 Depending on the treatment processes and the level of treatment, Title 22 defines how recycled water can be used for irrigation water.
-Table 4-1 summarizes recycled, non-potable, water uses for irrigation based on the treatment to meet disinfected secondary 23 limits.
+Table 4-1 summarizes recycled, non-potable, water uses for irrigation based on the treatment level.
+The existing CCWWTP treatment system includes chlorination and tertiary treatment to meet disinfected secondary 23 limits.
 The existing system potentially could meet disinfected secondary 2.2 with operational adjustments.
 Upgrades to the treatment system could also be incorporated to achieve disinfected tertiary.